jlitzingerdev/psh/README.md

 # Tested on
 - Python 3.6.7

+# Installation
+Currently, I haven't packaged this for PYPI yet, though I plan to in the future.
+I also have not checked for name conflicts

+pip3 install --user git+https://github.com/jlitzingerdev/psh.git#egg=psh

+# Examples
+## Querying version
+`psh version`

+## Modifying the version
+`psh version 0.2.0`

+Note that it does not expect a semver, that is only an example.

+## Add an install dependency

+`psh add-install attrs`

 # Credits
 I benefited greatly from examples of using lib2to3 to get an FST, but specifically I spent time in the source code of [black](https://github.com/ambv/black).